Quality Care and Patient Safety

 Pressure Injury Prevention

-Pressure injuries, also known as bedsores, are a change or break in the skin caused by constant pressure, usually over a bony area such as a tailbone or heel.
-These mostly preventable wounds can represent a significant burden to our patients, their families and the healthcare system.
+Pressure injuries are a change or break in the skin caused by constant pressure, usually over a bony area such as a tailbone or heel.
+These mostly preventable wounds can represent a significant burden to our patients, their families and the healthcare system including extending length of stay.
+When admitted to the hospital, the first step in pressure injury prevention is a standardized assessment of the person’s risk as well as a hands-on assessment of the person’s skin.
+These assessments allow our healthcare team to develop a patient-specific plan of care to prevent the development or worsening of pressure injuries.

 Prevention of Venous Thromboembolism (VTE)